ncatlab/nlab-content/pages/1/2/7/7/17721/content.md

 ## Results ##

 Inductive-inductive types are related to [[inductive-recursive types]].
 Importantly, inductive-inductive types have an initial algebra semantics with respect to [[dialgebras]].
 In [Forsberg's thesis](#ForsbergThesis) inductive-inductive types are reduced to [[indexed inductive types]] in the setting of extensional type theory.
-This reduction however only provides non-dependent elimination rules.
+This reduction however only provides "simple" elimination rules (not to be confused with _simply typed_).
 Indexed inductive types in turn can be reduced to [[W-types]] in extensional type theory.
 See [[inductive families]].

 The consistency of the framework used for the elimination (e.g. in the [[theorem prover]] [[Agda]]) is not so clear, as it allows the definition of a universe containing a code for itself.
 There is an axiomatisation of the new principle in such a way that the resulting type theory is consistent, as proved by constructing a set-theoretic model; see [Forsberg-Setzer 10](#ForsbergSetzer10).